vstarkx/capstone-project/README.md

  ┗ 📜README.md
 ```

-#### 7. Submission:
+#### 7. Submission

-Submit your Repositories URLs:
+To complete your project submission, please provide the URLs for the following repositories:

-1. Application Repository.
+1. **Application Repository URL**: Contains all files related to the Flask application, such as `app.py`, `templates`, `Dockerfile`, and GitHub Actions workflows.
+It should also include all required screenshots in the `screenshots` folder as proof of the application’s functionality.

-2. Infrastructure Repository.
+2. **Infrastructure Repository URL**: Contains Terraform configuration files for setting up the infrastructure on Alibaba Cloud.
+This should include all necessary configuration files to provision the Redis, MySQL, and HTTP servers, along with the load balancer, NAT gateway, and any other components.

-## Bonus Section:
+### Bonus Section
-   - Write a Terraform file to deploy the application on AWS Cloud.
+Create an additional Terraform file to deploy the application on AWS Cloud.